Create an association shop in Switzerland: sell merch, tickets and courses online

 4.1 Define products

-4.2 Set up shop
+4.2 Set up the shop

 4.3 Sell and promote

-4.4 Combination on-site + online
+4.4 Combination of on-site + online

 Cost factor

-Mini-webshop (Free subscription)
+Mini-webshop (Free plan)

-Mini-webshop (Standard subscription)
+Mini-webshop (Standard plan)

 Own webshop (WooCommerce)

-Fixed costs/mo.
+Fixed costs/month

 EUR 0